 The structure of education provision is broadly similar to that in England.
-The Department is responsible for approximately 9,000 pupils in two infant, one junior and 11 primary schools; an all age school in Alderney, three high schools, the Grammar School & Sixth Form Centre and the College of Further Education.
-The Department operates two special needs schools; a Centre for pupils with Social, Emotional and Behavioural difficulties and grant aids three Colleges.
+The Department is responsible for approximately 9,000 pupils in 12 primary schools; a small school in Herm, an all age school in Alderney, three high schools, the Grammar School & Sixth Form Centre and the College of Further Education.
+The Department operates three special needs schools and grant aids three Colleges.

 Statutory education provision is from age 5 to 16.

 The Education Department operates a number of Support Services which provide advice and guidance to schools and the College of Further Education.
 Some support services work with children and young people with special educational needs, others support children, young people and their families across the education service.